woman carrying drinks on a tray

 We offer a flexible and holistic approach, meaning you and your team can learn the skills you need in the way that’s right for you.

-In addition to our in-person first aid courses, that provide essential life-saving training in a real-world group setting, we’ve also been working on new ways to help get more people qualified.
-We’re dedicated to improving our services to meet the varying needs of our customers, therefore we’ve expanded our learning options to include blended learning courses that can allow you to get certified in a more flexible and convenient way.
-Explore our in person courses, and browse the range of blended training we have available to book today.
+In addition to our in-person first aid courses, which provide essential life-saving training in a real-world group setting, we’ve also been working on new ways to help get more people qualified.
+We’re dedicated to improving our services to meet the varying needs of our customers.
+We’ve expanded our learning options to include blended learning courses that can allow you to get certified in a more flexible and convenient way.
+Explore our in-person courses, and browse the range of blended training we have available to book today.

 And our commitment to you doesn’t end when the training course does.
 You’ll also get continuous access to our online resources and refresher materials – meaning you can ensure your first aid skills are always sharp and effective.